IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In madness, I thought I was the most important person in the world.”

 ― <a href="https://en.wikipedia.org/wiki/John_Forbes_Nash_Jr." target="_blank">John Forbes Nash Jr.</a>

+>“What do physicists mean when they claim that the conformal group is infinite dimensional?
+The misunderstanding seems to be that physicists mostly think and calculate infinitesimally, while they write and talk globally.
+Many statements become clearer, if one replaces “group” with “Lie algebra” and “transformation” with “infinitesimal transformation” in the respective texts.
+>
+>...
+>
+>Another explanation for the claim that the conformal group is infinite dimensional can perhaps be given by looking at the Minkowski plane instead of the Euclidean plane.
+This is not the point of view in most papers on conformal field theory, but it fits in with the type of conformal invariance naturally appearing in string theory.
+Indeed, conformal symmetry was investigated in string theory, before the actual work on conformal field theory had been done.
+For the Minkowski plane, there is really an infinite dimensional conformal group, as we will show in the next section.
+The associated complexified Lie algebra is again essentially the Witt algebra (cf. Sect.
+5.1).”

+― <a href="https://en.wikipedia.org/wiki/Martin_Schottenloher" target="_blank">Martin Schottenloher</a>

 >“Mathematics is about the truths invariant under change of notation.”